hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 # General FAQ

-#### Does Hyper.sh offer a free tier?
+#### Does Hyper offer a free tier?

-- Hyper.sh offers a free tier plan for up to 2 months by adding a credit card.
+- Hyper offers a free tier plan for up to 2 months by adding a credit card.
 - During the free tier period you will incur no costs for the following resources: 1 Container (<= S4), 1 Image, 1 Volume, 1 Floating IP.
 - Once the free tier period ends, you will be charged accordingly each month for all resources.
 - During the free tier period if we find that resources are being abused we will delete your account and associated resources without notice.
 We reserve the right to define abusive usage.

 #### What payment types do you accept?
-Currently, Hyper.sh accepts credit or debit cards, including Visa, MasterCard, American Express, JCB, Discover, and Diners Club.
+Currently, Hyper accepts credit or debit cards, including Visa, MasterCard, American Express, JCB, Discover, and Diners Club.

-#### Does Hyper.sh keep my credit card information?
+#### Does Hyper keep my credit card information?
 No, all payments are processed through Stripe, a trusted third party payment processing service.
-Hyper.sh does not retain any credit card information.
+Hyper does not retain any credit card information.

 #### Why was my card declined?